Vision of Samuel

 ✦ ─── ⟐ ─── ✦

-4Q160 is a short Cave 4 manuscript belonging to the pesher tradition — but unlike every other Qumran pesher, it does not treat a classical prophet.
+4Q160 (4QVisSam) is a short Cave 4 manuscript belonging to the pesher tradition — but unlike every other Qumran pesher, it does not treat a classical prophet.
 It treats a narrative from the historical books: 1 Samuel 3, the night in the temple at Shiloh when the young Samuel received his first revelation and God announced the doom of Eli's priestly house.
-The text is highly fragmentary, preserved in five small fragments, but its genre is unmistakable: it rewrites the Samuel narrative with interpretive expansions woven into the telling rather than set off by the standard pesher formula.
-Scholars sometimes call this a narrative pesher or a rewritten scripture text.
-Its closest parallel among the Qumran corpus is the Genesis Apocryphon.
+The text is preserved in five small fragments; its genre is unmistakable: it rewrites the Samuel narrative with interpretive expansions woven into the telling, not set off by the standard pesher formula.
+Scholars classify it as a narrative pesher or rewritten scripture; its closest Qumran parallel is the Genesis Apocryphon.

 The choice of text is significant.
 The condemnation of Eli — whose sons had grown fat on the offerings of the LORD and would die on a single day — was a ready template for the sect's critique of a corrupt priesthood.
-1 Samuel 2:29 stands behind much of the scrolls' polemic: those who honor their sons above the LORD, who grow fat on the first of every offering.
-The Vision does not identify its contemporary targets by name, but the condemnation language it carries would have been unmistakable in a sectarian community that saw the Jerusalem priesthood as a second house of Eli.
+The Vision does not name its contemporary targets, but the condemnation language would have been unmistakable to any Qumran reader who saw the Jerusalem priesthood as a second house of Eli.
+Fragment 1 is the most substantial, covering the morning after the vision when Eli questions Samuel; Fragments 3 and 5 preserve only isolated words.

 Fragment 1